 Chanmi – pictured above.
 Member of k-pop girl group AOA (Ace Of Angels).
 Sometimes referred to as “Fat Chanmi” but that’s just the fatness of the layers of clothing combined with the fatness of your skull.
 People are just jealous because the pretty girls are AOA.

 Classy-Sexy – means “sexy in a subtle way” to most people, but to k-pop fans means “video play-rape“.
-Many k-pop fans have women-hating tendencies so seeing women get raped in music videos is very cathartic for them and bestows utmost feelings of classiness and enables smooth fapping action.
+Many k-pop fans have women-hating tendencies so seeing women get raped in music videos is very cathartic for them and bestows utmost feelings of classiness, enabling smooth fapping action.

 Coffee Filter Changer – when used in Kpopalypse blog, a reference to the idea that people tend to talk up their music industry experience in unrealistic and exaggerated ways in order to seem more connected into the music industry than they really are.
 For instance, if you were the cleaner in a music studio, you could change the coffee filters in the studio coffee machine.
 Then you can tell all of your friends that you “worked in a music studio” or put that on your resume.
 They will then (hopefully) think you did something big and impressive, they won’t know that you know nothing about music or sound and all you did was change the coffee filter, but what they don’t know won’t hurt them.